-This toolkit presents the latest facts and figures about D/deaf and disabled people in film; offers a case study of methodologies used by the Crip Camp team; summarises the economic opportunities available through engaging authentically with D/deaf and disabled filmmakers, stories and audiences; proffers tips and strategies for change applicable across development, production, post, distribution and exhibition; and collects the expert testimony of a range of D/deaf and disabled filmmakers, including members of FWD-Doc and the BFI Press Reset campaign.
-The insights gathered in this toolkit come from BAFTA, Emmy, RTS, BIFA, Independent Spirit, IDA and Sundance award-winning filmmakers, and from the acclaimed filmmakers of the future, whose voices and value are yet to be uplifted in British filmmaking.
+This toolkit presents the latest facts and figures about D/deaf and disabled people in film; offers a case study of methodologies used by the Crip Camp team; summarizes the economic opportunities available through engaging authentically with D/deaf and disabled filmmakers, stories and audiences; proffers tips and strategies for change applicable across development, production, post, distribution and exhibition; and collects the expert testimony of a range of D/deaf and disabled filmmakers, including members of FWD-Doc and the British Film Institute's Press Reset campaign.
+The insights gathered in this toolkit come from Emmy, Bafta, Independent Spirit, IDA and Sundance award-winning filmmakers, and from the acclaimed filmmakers of the future, whose voices and value are yet to be uplifted in the film industry.

-This is not an exhaustive guide, nor does it address the legal framework of the UK Equality Act 2010 that requires companies to take positive steps to remove barriers and prevent discrimination.
+This is not an exhaustive guide, nor does it address federal and state requirements that require companies to take positive steps to remove barriers and prevent discrimination.
 Instead, this document is intended to offer the film industry new insights from talented D/deaf and disabled voices, tangible steps that you can take and practical ideas and processes that you can incorporate, ideally from the very start of a production.
 Several of them can help you save money and time; all of them will help you embed disabled-led expertise in your practices.